Alanhsiu/Obsidian/Alan/TOEFL/Speaking 1 Summary.md

 	* speak clearly and fluently
 	* deliver my ideas effectively
 	* master my English abilities
-	* practice English 3 hours a day for 6 moths
+	* practice English 3 hours a day for 6 months
 * 課業方面
 	* As a senior high school student, I was preparing for my **college entrance exams**, which were very important to me.
 I often felt stressed at school, and I always watched TV to help me relax after school.
 	* **get refreshed after** ...